dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/analytics.md

 In Screendoor, click on your avatar in the navigation bar, select &ldquo;Settings&rdquo; from the dropdown, and choose &ldquo;Analytics&rdquo; from the sidebar.
 Under &ldquo;Google Analytics ID,&rdquo; paste in your tracking code and press &ldquo;Save.&rdquo;

 ![Adding your Google Analytics tracking code to Screendoor.](../images/analytics_3.png)

+---

+## F.A.Q.

+### What pages are tracked in Google Analytics?

+Screendoor tracks the following pages:

+- All projects page
+- Project page
+- Questions page
+- Response confirmation page